 - 4 medium strawberries with stems removed

-- 2.5 tablespoon white granulated sugar or honey / maple syrup
+- 2.5 tablespoon white granulated sugar or granulated cane sugar

 Instructions

-- Then sift matcha powder into a small bowl.
-Add hot boiling water to the matcha and whisk until frothy for 30 seconds.
+- Sift the matcha powder into a small bowl.
+Add hot water (about 176ºF / 86ºC, measured with a digital instant-read thermometer), then whisk in a zigzag motion until frothy, about 30 seconds.

 - Pour the matcha liquid over the milk.
 Stir and enjoy!